jangko/nimCEF/readme.md

   discard NCPostTask(TID_IO, readMyFileTask(fileId, mode))
 ```

-You must be very careful when you post object across thread boundary for the reason below.
+You must be very careful when you post object across threads boundary for the reason below.

 ### MULTITHREAD ISSUE
 Nim memory model and C/C++ memory model is different.
 In C/C++, object can be freely posted to another thread via CefPostTask.